GameServerManagers/LinuxGSM-Docs/configuration/script-hooks.md

 `<when>` can have the values `pre`, `post`, or `error`.
 Post and error hooks are mutually exclusive and never run within the same command.

 `<command>` must match long command names.
-You can find the commands here ../commands/README.md.
+You can find the commands [here](../commands/README.md).
 The middle column has the command names.
 Not the leftmost column with the humand-readable command description.

 ### Behavior